shivamkumarsingh98/Agriculture-Data-Analysis/README.md

 This project is an analytics application designed to process and display the Indian Agriculture dataset provided by NITI Aayog's National Data and Analytics Platform.
 The dataset includes information on crop production, yield, and cultivation area between 1950 and 2020.
 The application aggregates this data and displays it in two tables:

-1. **Table 1:** Displays the crop with maximum and minimum production for each year from 1950 to 2020.
+a. **Table 1:** Displays the crop with maximum and minimum production for each year from 1950 to 2020.
-2. **Table 2:** Displays the average yield and average cultivation area for each crop from 1950 to 2020.
+b. **Table 2:** Displays the average yield and average cultivation area for each crop from 1950 to 2020.

 The project is built using **TypeScript** and **Mantine v7** for rendering tables.